cissic/cissic.github.io/_posts/2022-12-27-configuring-and-installing-emacs.md

 ---

-# Initialization files setup in Emacs
+# {{{title}}

 ## TL;DR

 An org source of this post can be found [here](https://github.com/cissic/cissic.github.io/blob/main/mysource/public-notes-org/2022-12-27-configuring-and-installing-emacs.org).
-This org-file can be used to tangle to required scripts:
+This org-file can be used to generate (tangle in Emacs nomenclature) to scripts:
 `install-packages.el` and
 `init.el`.
-Place them in your `./emacs.d` and hope it will run without problems on your machine.
+Place them in your `./emacs.d` and hope ;) they will run without problems on your machine.